flythereddflagg/flythereddflagg.github.io/resume/docs/index.md

   *Brigham Young University, Provo, UT, USA | Jul 2016 – Present*

-- Research in autoignition temperatures (AIT) of pure compounds focusing on chemical family trends
+- Research focus in autoignition temperatures (AIT) of pure compounds focusing on chemical family trends
-- Mentored 10+ undergraduates focusing on safety and relevant laboratory skills
+- Mentored 20+ undergraduates focusing on safety and relevant laboratory skills
 - Designed and constructed experimental apparatus and data acquisition hardware and software
-- Worked as a Teaching Assistant for undergraduate courses on "Chemical Plant Design" and "Numerical Methods"
+- Worked as a teaching assistant for undergraduate courses on "Chemical Plant Design" and "Numerical Methods"
-- Wrote custom software for data acquisition and analysis automation
+- Automated data acquisition and analysis by writing custom software using Python, C/C++, and Arduino

 ### Engineering Intern